Stephanieewelu/Software.Architecture.Packages/README.md

 - Added unit tests in `tests.py` for `User` model and `Application` status.
 - Updated dependencies to the latest stable versions.
 - Final review and cleanup of documentation.
+- Enhanced API usage documentation with more examples and detailed explanations.